imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

 - Features with different scales would lead to a tall/skinny contour
   - Any change in w1 (smaller features) has large impact on the cost J
   - With feature scaling, the contour looks like a circle and gradient descent can find a more direct path to the global minimum
+- 3 approaches to scale features
+  - Dividing by the maximum data point
+  - Dividing by the mean of training examples
+  - Dividing by z-score